 Just like Avast, it offers a variety of different functions across:

 If you want to know more about it, then keep on reading!

 Honestly, if we were to mention every single security feature that Bitdefender offers, we’d end up sitting here for a while.
 Instead, let us focus on some of the most important ones like:

-Just like with Avast and any other decent Antivirus, Bitdefender offers a ton of options for scanning.
-You get the deep scan which takes a long time but sniffs out every possible danger and then there is also the quick scan, custom scans, and the quarantine vault.
+- The Antivirus – Bitdefender offers a ton of options for scanning.
+You get the deep scan which takes a long time but sniffs out every possible danger, and then there is also the quick scan, custom scans, and the quarantine vault options.

-The interesting thing about the security of Bitdefender is that it’s extremely versatile.
+Note: The interesting thing about the security of Bitdefender is that it’s incredibly versatile.
 Every small setting can be adjusted through the ‘Protection’ tab.

 Antivirus software is no longer all about security.
-Privacy is important as well.
+Privacy is essential as well.
 For this reason, Bitdefender offers a ton of privacy features like:

 - Password vault

 - File encryption